Local Density-Based Anomaly Score Normalization for Domain Generalization: Experimental setup

 \subsection{Embedding models}

-For the experiments conducted in this work, three different embedding models were used.
+For the experiments conducted in this work, four different embedding models were used.
 The first one (Direct-\acs{act}) is trained with an auxiliary classification task based on meta information and \ac{ssl}.
-The other two (OpenL3-raw and BEATs-raw) are pre-trained general-purpose models that are used without further training.
+The other three (OpenL3-raw, BEATs-raw, and \acs{eat}-raw) are pre-trained general-purpose models that are used without further training.
 In addition, we used an ensemble of ten Direct-\acs{act} models to evaluate the normalization approach.
 In the following, the models are described and their implementation details are provided.

 \textbf{Direct-\acs{act}:} This embedding model is directly trained on the data using an auxiliary classification task and does not depend on any pre-trained models.
 More specifically, this model is based on \cite{wilkinghoff2024self} and consists of two feature branches.
 The first branch utilizes the magnitude of the full spectrum, i.e., the Fourier transform of the entire signal.
 The second branch computes the magnitude of the \ac{stft} with a Hann window of size $1024$ and a step size of $512$, and applies temporal mean normalization to remove constant frequency information and thus make both features more different from each other.
 A different convolutional neural network is applied to each feature branch, mapping each of the features into a $256$-dimensional embedding space.
 After that, both resulting embeddings are concatenated to obtain a single embedding.
 The \ac{act} used to train the embedding model is defined based on the provided meta information, with one vanilla sub-task on the concatenated embeddings and an additional \ac{ssl} sub-task on augmented embeddings.
 In the vanilla sub-task, the model has to discriminate, based on the concatenated feature embedding, between different values of the provided meta information, more specifically the machine types, machine IDs and additional parameter settings, or information about the acoustic environment.
 The additional \ac{ssl} sub-task uses feature exchange \cite{wilkinghoff2024self}, which randomly exchanges the embeddings of the two feature branches between samples and asks the model to predict whether the embeddings belong to the same sample or not, on top of predicting the meta information associated with each sample.
 For the entire dataset, a single embedding model is trained for $10$, $5$, and $15$ epochs on the DCASE2020, DCASE2023, and DCASE2024 dataset, respectively, using Adam \cite{kigma2015adam} with a batch size of $64$.
 These particular hyperparameters were chosen by optimizing the performance on the corresponding development sets.
 The loss function is the AdaProj loss \cite{wilkinghoff2024adaproj}, which projects the data into class-specific linear subspaces on the unit sphere and ensures an angular margin between the classes.
 For data augmentation, mixup \cite{zhang2017mixup} with a uniformly distributed mixing coefficient is applied to the waveforms.
 Note that the only differences of this \ac{asd} system from the original system presented in \cite{wilkinghoff2024self} are that statistics exchange \cite{chen2023effective} is not used and that the sub-cluster AdaCos loss \cite{wilkinghoff2021sub} is replaced with the AdaProj loss \cite{wilkinghoff2024adaproj} with a sub-space dimension of $32$.